-- (c) All medical reports and reports of vocational rehabilitation agencies or counselors shall be furnished to the worker and to the employer, if requested by the worker or employer. - (d) If the worker has returned to work but the insurer or self-insured employer has not issued a notice of closure, the worker may request closure.
-Within 10 days of receipt of a written request from the worker, if the insurer or self-insured employer has not yet notified the Department of Consumer and Business Services, the insurer or self-insured employer shall forward the request for closure and all medical reports and reports of vocational rehabilitation agencies or counselors to the Department of Consumer and Business Services or shall issue a notice of closure if the worker is medically stationary or a notice of refusal to close if the worker is not medically stationary.
-A notice of refusal to close shall advise the worker of the decision not to close; of the right of the worker to request a hearing pursuant to ORS 656.283 within 60 days of the date of the notice of refusal to close the claim; of the right to be represented by an attorney; and of such other information as the director may reauire. - (e) If a worker objects to the notice of closure, the worker first must request reconsideration by the department under this section.
-The request for reconsideration must be made within 60 days of the date of the notice of closure. - (f) If an insurer or self-insured employer has closed a claim or refused to close a claim pursuant to this subsection, if the correctness of that notice of closure or refusal to close is at issue in a hearing on the claim and if a finding is made at the hearing that the notice of closure or refusal to close was not reasonable, a penalty shall be assessed against the insurer or self-insured employer and paid to the worker in an amount equal to 25 percent of all compensation determined to be then due the claimant. - (g) If, upon reconsideration of a claim closed by an insurer or self-insured employer, the department orders an increase by 25 percent or more of the amount of compensation to be paid to the worker for either a scheduled or unscheduled permanent disability and the worker is found upon reconsideration to be at least 20 percent permanently disabled, a penalty shall be assessed against the insurer or self-insured employer and paid to
+- (C) Any beneficiaries of death benefits to which they may be entitled pursuant to ORS 656.204 and 656.208. - (b) If the worker has returned to work but the insurer or self-insured employer has not issued a notice of closure, the worker may request closure.
+Within 10 days of receipt of a written request from the worker, the insurer or self-insured employer shall issue a notice of closure if the requirements of this section have been met or a notice of refusal to close if the requirements of this section have not been met.
+A notice of refusal to close shall advise the worker of the decision not to close; of the right of the worker to request a hearing pursuant to ORS 656.283 within 60 days of the date of the notice of refusal to close the claim; of the right to be represented by an attorney; and of such other information as the director may require. - (c) If a worker objects to the notice of closure, the worker first must request reconsideration by the director under this section.
+The request for reconsideration must be made within 60 days of the date of the notice of closure. - (d) If an insurer or self-insured employer has closed a claim or refused to close a claim pursuant to this section, if the correctness of that notice of closure or refusal to close is at issue in a hearing on the claim and if a finding is made at the hearing that the notice of closure or refusal to close was not reasonable, a penalty shall be assessed against the insurer or self-insured employer and paid to the worker in an amount equal to 25 percent of all compensation determined to be then due the claimant. - (e) If, upon reconsideration of a claim closed by an insurer or self-insured employer, the director orders an increase by 25 percent or more of the amount of compensation to be paid to the worker for either a scheduled or unscheduled permanent disability and the worker is found upon reconsideration to be at least 20 percent permanently disabled, a penalty shall be assessed against the insurer or self-insured employer and paid to the worker in an amount equal to 25 percent of all compensation determined to be then due the claimant.
+If the increase in compensation results from new information obtained through a medical arbiter examination or from the adoption of a temporary emergency rule, the penalty shall not be assessed. - (6)(a) Notwithstanding any other provision of law, only one reconsideration proceeding may be held on each notice of closure.
+At the reconsideration proceeding, the worker or the insurer or self-insured employer may correct information in the record that is erroneous and may submit any medical evidence that should have been but was not submitted by the attending physician at the time of claim closure.
+If the director determines that a claim was not closed in accordance with subsection (1) of this section, the director may rescind the closure. - (b) If necessary, the director may require additional medical or other information with respect to the claims and may postpone the reconsideration for not more than 60 additional calendar days.